Ensembl/ensembl-dauphin-style-compiler/peregrine-data/src/switch/switches.md

   * the name of a style program
   * one or more points in the switch tree which act as triggers
   * zero or more additional points in the switch tree to include as configuration
-  * some settings to set to fixed values when you run the style compiler program
+  * some settings to set to fixed values when you run the style program
   * some tags to force the program only to be run with particular sticks
   * some parameters to force the program only to be run at certain scales